; Skip to Content

 The best place to go with young kids at Mahoney State Park: The indoor activity center.

-For $2 each (FREE for kids 2 and younger), you get endless play on their indoor playground.
+For $2 for adults and $3 for children ages 3-12.
+Kids under 2 are admitted free.
+That low-cost admission gets families endless play on their indoor playground.
 It’s pretty sweet, even for a grown up.
 Don’t be shy, put down your smart phone and get in there and play with your kids.

-The Activity Center also has an outdoor ice rink, with a $3 skate rental fee.
+The Activity Center also has an outdoor covered ice rink, with a $3 skate rental fee (as of this post updated).
 If it’s fairly warm, part of that rink melts (duh), as was the case on the day we visited.
 We returned another month and managed to make our shaky way around the rink.

 Ice skating at Mahoney State Park

 The newest addition my family has loved at the Activity Center is the indoor wall climbing.
 It’s a pretty affordable, all-day activity.
 Buy the wristbands and have access to climb for the entire day.
-The cost is $11 for adults and and $10 for children ages 12 and younger.
+The cost is $10 for adults and and $12 for children ages 12 and younger.
+A kid’s combo pass for everything in the Activity Center is $12.

 Things to do indoors at Mahoney State Park - Indoor wall climbing